synbiosystems/Hu-Lab-Protocols/docs/contributor_guide/guide_to_contributing_to_github.rst

 GitHub stores the source files for the lab wiki.
 The wiki pages are written as `.rst` files, which stands for :doc:`reStructured Text <rst_guide>`

+The source codes for the wiki can be found at: <https://github.com/synbiosystems/Hu-Lab-Protocols.git>

 When a change is approved and added to the main branch of the repository, GitHub rebuilds the website from the files in the `docs` folder.